mesosphere-backup/mesos-cli/README.rst

 - mesos itself isn't required locally.
 Developers want to debug their tasks without having a local copy of mesos installed.
 - everything is task centric.
 There's no need to worry about specifying a framework if you don't want to, just put in the task id.
 - complete/match everything.
 Task IDs are long and normally require cut/paste to get exact matches.
 Instead, all `task` parameters are partial matches, no need to type that long thing in.
 Also, most parameters tab-complete (see the section on auto-completion to configure), just type a couple characters in and get what you're looking for.
+- extensibility.
+Write your own subcommands.
+Most of the required information can be accessed via. existing subcommands (leading master resolution via. mesos-resolve), so you only need to implement what you want and not re-invent the wheel.

 ------------
 Installation